True or false? Complex problems require complex solutions.

 The most effective of these experiments target key leverage points directly related to solving the problem and achieving the desired results.
 A critical step in driving cross-sector, systems level change is taking a vision of a better future, finding the leverage points where you and your partners can influence whether that future comes to life, and making a plan for how you’ll have that influence.

-Every problem has many different potential leverage points, from changes in policy and practice to shifts in expectations, mindsets, behaviors, or even how resources are distributed.
+Every problem has many different potential leverage points, from changes in policy and practice to shifts in expectations, mindsets, behaviors, and power dynamics, or even how resources are distributed.
 The trick is to identify the leverage points you and your partners are able to influence and take action on them in ways that match your resources and opportunities.
 And then, listen, learn, adapt and take the next action as the system changes.

 At the 10,000 foot level, there are two types of leverage points: